Updated March 18, 2026

 Chocolate & Beer Shop Etiquette

-Bruges has 50+ chocolate shops and numerous beer cafés.
+Bruges has 50+ chocolate shops and numerous beer cafés — it's a paradise for both.
 Tasting before buying is common at chocolate shops but always ask first.
-Belgian beer culture is UNESCO-listed — enjoy it responsibly.
+Some shops offer free samples, others reserve tastings for paying customers.
+Belgian beer culture is UNESCO Intangible Cultural Heritage — treat it with respect.
+Beer cafés often have hundreds of varieties, each served in its specific glass.
+Ordering 'a beer' without specifying is frowned upon.

-Chocolate shops and beer cafés throughout Bruges, especially along Steenstraat and around Markt square.
+Chocolate shops and beer cafés throughout Bruges, especially along Steenstraat, Katelijnestraat, and around Markt square.

 How to avoid

 Ask before sampling chocolate.
 At beer cafés, try a tasting flight (proefplank) to sample multiple Belgian beers.
-Tip by rounding up.
+Ask the bartender for recommendations based on your taste.
+Tip by rounding up to the nearest euro.

 Behavior